NocahOrg/NocahOrg.github.io/Micah/MIDOS/bootloader/bootloader.md

 ### Creating a bootable disk image:

 In order to make a disk bootable, a specific magic value is needed at the end of the first sector of the disk.
-When the bios recognizes this magic number, it will then boot that disk.
+When the bios recognizes this magic number, it will load the first sector off that disk in to RAM (the first sector being the stage 1 bootoader), then switch execution from the bios to the stage 1 bootloader.
 Below shows a very basic bootloader that clears the interrupts and halts the cpu.

 ```
 bits	16 				; 16 bit real mode